 If you enrolled in the dental rider, your enrollment will continue year to year unless you choose to terminate coverage.
-If you choose to move to another Care N' Care plan and want to continue receiving these extra benefits, you will need to re-enroll in the Dental Rider.
+If you choose to move to another Care N' Care plan, you will need to re-enroll in the Dental Rider.